EBIvariation/metadata-ws/README.md

 https://accounts.google.com/o/oauth2/token
 ```

-The response will be slightly diffrent this time.
+The response will be slightly different this time.
 You wont get a new Refresh token.

 ```
 {